 The Secret to Fixing Bad Schools | By DAVID L. KIRP | Published: February 9, 2013

 Nieder and his colleagues spent about nine months training and testing two rhesus monkeys.
-The monkeys looked at a computer screen, which displayed from one to five dots.But why would you do that?
-Why spend 9 months teaching a monkey to count when you could teach him concepts like "When I put all the ingredients in [the food processor], what will happen?” or "Describe the smell of an onion, strong or light" or “Room 210 is a pie...and each of us is a slice of that pie.”
+The monkeys looked at a computer screen, which displayed from one to five dots.Seeing as how it's a simple matter, requiring a mere 9 months, to teach a monkey to count, there is obviously no reason to teach a child to count.
+Not when you can spend that learning-to-count time teaching concepts like "When I put all the ingredients in [the food processor], what will happen?” or "Describe the smell of an onion, strong or light" or “Room 210 is a pie...and each of us is a slice of that pie.”

 Evidence Adds Up That Monkeys Can Count